 Interested in working with us?
 Please contact lab director Selmer Bringsjord.
 Be prepared to talk about areas of research you’re interested in, and in particular any ideas you have that are connected to our work in the past.

-Ph.D. students working in the RAIR Lab are either in the Cognitive Science Ph.D. program or the Computer Science Ph.D. program.
+Ph.D. students working in the RAIR Lab are either in the Computer Science Ph.D. program or Cognitive Science Ph.D. program.
 Successful applicants to either program to work under Bringsjord & company in the RAIR Lab should have:

 - A thorough understanding of logic-based AI (including a high level of mathematical maturity and comfort with mathematical and philosophical logic) — some relevant journal papers are available from Bringsjord.
 You can read some RAIR Lab publications here.

-- Some familiarity with automated theorem provers, proof checkers, proof construction environments (e.g. ShadowProver, SNARK, Otter, Athena, OSCAR, etc.).
+- Some familiarity with automated theorem provers (Vampire, E, SNARK, ShadowProver(ours)), proof checkers, proof construction environments or interactive theorem provers (e.g. Slate Family (Hyperslate, Lazyslate), Coq, Lean, Athena, OSCAR, etc.).

-- Command over Common Lisp, and also declarative programming in general, and a willingness to hammer out clean code under deadlines.
+- Solid programming ability in multiple languages (Our main languages are Python, Java, C++, and Lisp) and a willingness to hammer out clean code under deadlines.

 - An interest in the RAIR Lab’s current key application areas — info on these is available on this site and from Bringsjord directly.